 Broadband Price Comparison

-1. Pure Telecom have a fibre bundle costing €444 in year one.
-The monthly charge is €50 , reduced to €24 for the first 6 months.
-They use the Eircom fibre network – so the availability and connection quality etc. should be the same as Eir .
-Anytime landline calls included.
-Speeds of upto 100Mbs depending on line and location.
+1. Pure Telecom have a fibre and phone bundle costing €420 in year one.
+This is a saving of €179 in one year compared to the most expensive option on our list.
+The normal monthly charge is €50 , but it is reduced to €35 for the first 12 months. (“Bill Save” bundle) .
+Pure Telecom use the Eircom fibre network – so the availability and connection quality etc. should be the same as Eir .
+Anytime landline calls are included.
+Speeds of up to 100Mbs depending on line and location.
+12 month contract.

-2. Vodafone is slightly dearer and has speeds of upto 100Mb , unlimited downloads ( 1 Tb fair usage cap) and free calls to Irish landlines .
-Vodafone’s bundle costs €50 a month (reduced to €40 for first 6 months).
-This works out at a total of €540 in year one.
-(For an extra €60 over the 12 months you can add on free calls to Irish mobiles .)
-More details can be found on this Vodafone bundle at Switcher.ie
+2. Vodafone have a broadband and phone bundle priced at €450 for the first year .
+With broadband speeds of upto 100Mb and unlimited downloads ( 1 Tb fair usage cap) and unlimited calls to Irish landlines .
+Vodafone’s bundle costs €50 a month (reduced to €25 for first 6 months).
+It is an 18 month contract.
+More details can be found on Vodafone bundles at Switcher.ie

-4. Sky have a broadband and phone bundle (TV subscription not required) – with speeds of upto 100mb and anytime calls to Irish landlines and several international destinations.
-It costs €62.50 a month with the first 12 months at €37.50 (works out at €562.50 in year one).
+4. Sky have a broadband and phone bundle (TV subscription not required) – with speeds of upto 100mb , unlimited downloads and free anytime calls to Irish landlines and several international destinations.
+It costs €62.50 a month with the first 12 months at €37.50 (works out at €500 in year one including equipment charges).

-5. Digiweb – have a fibre broadband bundle with speeds upto 100Mbs and “unlimited” anytime calls to Irish landlines and mobiles as well as UK landlines and mobiles.
+6. Digiweb – have a fibre broadband bundle with speeds upto 100Mbs and “unlimited” anytime calls to Irish landlines and mobiles as well as UK landlines and mobiles.
 It costs €49.95 per month which works out as €599.40 in year one.
-It is an 18 month contract.
 (There is a limit on calls – but it’s pretty big – 6,000 to Irish/UK landline numbers and 1,500 minutes to any Irish/UK mobiles per month.
 Anything over that will be charged for.)
 More Here

 Cost in 1st Year